Variational Quantum Algorithms for Semidefinite Programming: Variational Quantum Algorithms for SDPs

 where

 $\beta > 1$, and $\Lagr_{\beta}(x, y)$ is the augmented Lagrangian.
-As the classic ALM algorithm is for solving optimization problems involving convex objective functions, the authors proposed an inexact Augmented Lagrangian method, known as the iALM algorithm for obtaining an approximate first order stationary point of \eqref{eq:auglagsahin}.
-It is an inexact version because the subproblem involving a maximization is over a nonconvex function.
-They claim that if we use an inexact solver for that subproblem at each iteration, then their algorithm converges to an approximate first order stationary point (see Theorem~4.1 of \cite{SEAGC19}).
-They also provide the total iteration complexity of iALM in terms of the number of iterations in for-loop (see Corollary~4.2 of \cite{SEAGC19}).
+As the classic ALM algorithm is suited for solving optimization problems involving convex objective functions, the authors proposed an inexact Augmented Lagrangian method, known as the iALM algorithm for obtaining an approximate first order stationary point of~\eqref{eq:auglagsahin}.
+It is an inexact version because the subproblem involving a maximization is over a non-convex function.
+They claim that if we use an inexact solver for that subproblem at each iteration, then their algorithm converges to an approximate first order stationary point (see Theorem~4.1 of~\cite{SEAGC19}).
+They also provide the total iteration complexity of iALM in terms of the number of iterations of the for-loop (see Corollary~4.2 of~\cite{SEAGC19}).

-Our problem~\eqref{eq:auglageqpara} also consists of an augmented Lagrangian term, which is nonconvex in terms of quantum circuit parameters $\bst$, and $g(\bst) = 0$.
+Our problem~\eqref{eq:eq-cons-final-opt} also consists of an augmented Lagrangian term, which is non-convex in terms of the quantum circuit parameters $\bst$, and $g(\bst) = 0$.
 Additionally, for solving our problem, we use an inexact solver for the subproblem (Step 5) of iVQAEC, and the update rule for modifying the learning rate $\eta$ at each iteration (Step 6) is similar to their iALM algorithm.

-Now, the following theorem characterizes iVQAEC's convergence rate and total iteration complexity for finding an approximate stationary point of the problem~\eqref{eq:auglageqpara} in terms of the number of iterations in for-loop (Step 3).
-The proof of this theorem is provided by the proofs of Theorem 4.1 and Corollary 4.2 of \cite{SEAGC19}.
+Now, the following theorem characterizes iVQAEC's convergence rate and total iteration complexity for finding an approximate stationary point of the problem~\eqref{eq:eq-cons-final-opt} in terms of the number of iterations of the for-loop (Step 3).
+The proof of this theorem is provided by the proofs of Theorem 4.1 and Corollary 4.2 of~\cite{SEAGC19}.

 \begin{theorem}[Convergence rate and total iteration complexity of iVQAEC] For integers $ k_{1} \geq k_{0} \geq 2$, consider the interval $K \coloneqq \{k_{0},\ldots, k_{1}\}$, and let $ \{\bst^{k}\}_{k\in K}$ be the output sequence of iVQAEC on the interval $K$, where $\bst^{k} \in [0, 2\pi]^r$ for all $k \in K$.
 Suppose that $f(\bst) \coloneq \langle I \otimes C \rangle_{\bst}$ and $\bs{A}(\bst) \coloneq \lambda \bs{\Phi}(\bst) - \bs{b}$ have Lipschitz constants $L_{f}$ and $L_{\bs{A}}$.
 Also suppose that the function $\Lagr_{c}(\cdot, \bs{y})$ is smooth for every $\bs{y} \in \mathbb{R}^{M}$ (i.e., its gradient is $L_{c,\bsy}$-Lipschitz continuous).
 Additionally, suppose that there exists $\nu > 0$ such that